Facebook Bans Alex Jones, Louis Farrakhan And Other 'Dangerous' Individuals

 The social media network has come under pressure for allowing hate to spread online.
 Its move comes not long after the shootings in Christchurch, New Zealand, in which the killer livestreamed a video that was viewed more than 4,000 times on Facebook before it was taken down.

-"The timing is never an accident," Angelo Carusone, president of the liberal organization Media Matters told the Post.
+"The timing is never an accident," Angelo Carusone, president of the liberal organization Media Matters, told the Post.
 "The reality is, people are getting killed.
 There are mass shootings and mass murders that are clearly being connected to ideas like white genocide, which are fueling radicalization.
 The conditions have changed.
 When you have these massive catalyzing moments that are connected to real-life consequences, it puts pressure on Facebook and others to look in the mirror."

 Some free speech advocates have cautioned that Facebook's attempts to police hate speech could lead to unintended consequences.
 When Facebook announced in March that it was upping its efforts to ban white nationalism from its platform, ACLU staff attorney Vera Eidelman cautioned that "every time Facebook makes the choice to remove content, a single company is exercising an unchecked power to silence individuals and remove them from what has become an indispensable platform."